 1.17. “trading period” means the period commencing on the 16th day of each month and terminating on the 15th day of the following month, or any other period that Cape Consumers determines from time to time.

 2.1 Cape Consumers’ main business is to carry on and conduct the business of a buy-aid for and on behalf of members.
 Cape Consumers assists members to effect economies and savings in regard to their expenditure.
 Cape Consumers effects this by using the combined purchase power of their members to negotiate discounts from retailers which will form part of the Buyers Reserve Fund from where members’ bonuses will be paid.

 2.2 You need to apply for membership.
 Part of the application process involves a financial risk assessment in terms of Cape Consumers’ internal risk rules to determine a purchase limit for which the member may purchase during a trading period.

-The bsmart shopping card is distributed to the the member by registered mail or by courier.
-For activtion of the card on the Cape Consumers System and to be able to utilise the card to make purchases, the setting of the card PIN is required.
+The bsmart card is distributed to the member by registered mail or by courier or other means.
+For activation of the card on the Cape Consumers system and to be able to utilise the card to make purchases, the initial setting of the card PIN is required.